U.S. mayors are trapped between a rock and a hard place by the Occupy Wall Street protests.

 On the one hand, they have a vested interest in protecting the pay-to-play politics that got them elected as leaders of their local political machines.
 On the other, any visible crackdown feeds the energy for change churning out of the movement’s encampments.

 No one has screwed up as visibly as Oakland Mayor Jean Quan.
 Her police force critically wounded Marine veteran Scott Olsen by shooting him in the head with a tear gas canister Oct.
-25. Now Quan is trying to blame protesters for a fatal shooting that occurred near their encampment Nov.
+25. Now Quan is for a fatal shooting that occurred near their encampment Nov.
 10, which her own police have failed to tie to them.
 At this rate, it won’t be long before the Oakland protesters are being blamed for the assassination of JFK and the disappearance of Jimmy Hoffa.

 Oakland police began removing tents and protesters this morning, arresting 12 people at the City Hall encampment.
 Quan’s twisted logic is that the non-violent protesters are stripping police resources from other areas by exercising their freedoms of speech and assembly.
 Apparently, depriving your fellow Americans of those rights is a manpower intensive exercise for Quan.

 “The risks are too great,” she said in a statement.
 “We need to return (these police) resources to addressing violence throughout the city.”